 Gavin was one of life’s bravest, most passionate and courageous souls.
 Prior to CIJ, as an investigative journalist, Gavin produced and directed more than 50 investigative documentaries, many for Granada Television’s World In Action.
 They covered countries as diverse as Britain, Nicaragua, Ecuador, Guyana, South Africa, Mexico, Hong Kong, Thailand, the US, Sweden, India and Turkey.
 He was banned from Apartheid South Africa, the Soviet Union, and attacked by British Neo-Nazis because of his films.
 The volume and quality of his body of work is unparalleled.

 His loyalty to those under attack from powerful forces, particularly whistleblowers and journalistic groups like Wikileaks, will remain a beacon for years to come.

 His commitment to exposing the true nature of power was his life force.
 He spearheaded the creation of a journalistic landscape which has irrevocably lifted the bar for ethical and hard-hitting reporting.
 Gavin worked tirelessly to hold power to account.
 He once said “Good journalism is always political journalism.”

 We want to catalogue all the memories and stories that people have about Gavin on our website.
 Please email GavinTributes@tcij.org with your thoughts, stories, anecdotes, photos, videos, interviews, and anything else about Gavin that you want to share.
+You can view the tribute page here.
 Help us celebrate this wonderful, unique, and inspirational human being.

-On behalf of Gavin’s family and many friends,
+On behalf of our family and many friends,